klsoundarya/animal-echoes/README.md

 - Logged-in users can log out to end their session and return to the public view of login site.

+**AllAuth**

+Django AllAuth
+Django AllAuth is a versatile framework designed to handle user registration, login, and authentication seamlessly.
+It ensures secure access control by managing registered and unregistered users, determining what content is accessible on the "Echo of Animals" website.

+The setup process for AllAuth included the following steps:

+- Installing the package as a project dependency.
+- Adding it to the INSTALLED_APPS section in settings.py.
+- Configuring the AUTHENTICATION_BACKENDS as recommended in the AllAuth documentation.
+- Including AllAuth URLs in the project's urls.py file for routing.
+- Running database migrations to create the required authentication-related tables.

+**CSRF Tokens**

+CSRF (Cross-Site Request Forgery) tokens are security features included in every form on the site.
+These tokens help ensure that form submissions are authenticated and come from legitimate users.
+Without CSRF tokens, the website could be vulnerable to malicious attacks where unauthorized users might attempt to steal sensitive user data or perform actions without permission.

 - When links are broken users can see the custom error code for 400, 403, 404, 500 pages.

 There are media query breakpoints used: 425px, 680px, 768px, above 1000px.
 This convenient feature allows users to easily access different sections of the website, making the browsing experience smoother and more efficient.